yang-hub/nebula-docs/docs-2.0-en/gql-guide/data-types/list-type.md

 # List type

-The list type is a composite type and declared with the `List` keyword.
+The list type is a composite type and declared with the `LIST` or `ARRAY` keyword.
 A list is an ordered collection of elements that can be accessed by their positions.

 ## See also